 Where should I park and where do I enter the building?

 Parking is available on Sundays in the church’s parking lot at 315 Lombard Street.
-Street parking is also allowed along on the south side of the 300 block of Pine Street from 8 a.m.–1 p.m.
-Sundays.
+Street parking is also allowed along on the north side of the 300 block of Pine Street during church services.
 SEPTA bus routes 12, 40, and 57 make stops at St. Peter’s.

 The main entrance to the church is located through the gate along Pine Street.
 You are welcome to lock your bike to the wrought iron fence adjacent to the church.
 Please bring strollers into the church and ushers will assist you.

 The altar and the pulpit are on opposite ends of the church.
 Where do I face during the service?

 Our church has an unusual arrangement.
 During the first half the service—the readings and sermon—please face the pulpit.
 During the second portion—Communion—please face the altar.

 Why are there boxes in the church instead of pews?

 The original high-backed box pews were designed to retain heat in winter.
 With the advent of central heating, many churches removed their box pews, but since St. Peter’s services are conducted at both ends of the church, the original arrangement has been kept.

 We encourage children to participate fully in our worship.
 God put the wiggle in children.
 Don’t feel you have to suppress it in God’s house!
 Let your child use the floor and benches of the box as their own area.
 Standing on the benches allows children to see what is going on.